OpenZeppelin/cairo-contracts/docs/Proxies.md

 #### `Proxy_only_admin`

-Access control to be included in methods that should only be called by the `proxy_admin`
+Throws if called by any account other than the admin.

 Parameters: